Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Generating sets of regular -semigroups

 \begin{definition}[Projection graph] Let $S$ be a finite idempotent generated completely $0$-simple regular $*$-semigroup.
 Let $\Gamma(S)$ be the digraph with vertex set $P(S)\setminus\{0\}$ and edges $p\to q$ if and only if $pq\not=0$.
 We call $\Gamma(S)$ the \emph{projection graph} of $S$.
 If $T$ is a finite regular $*$-semigroup generated by the idempotents in a maximal $\gj$-class $J$, we will often write $\Gamma(T)=\Gamma(J^*)$. \end{definition}

 For some examples, see Figures \ref{fig_Gamma_5}, \ref{fig_Lambda_5} and \ref{fig_Xi_5}, below.
-Note that the edge relation on $\Gamma(S)$ is symmetric and reflexive.
+Note that the edge relation on $\Gamma(S)$ is symmetric and reflexive (symmetry holds because $pq=0$ $\Rightarrow$ $qp=q^*p^*=(pq)^*=0^*=0$, for all $p,q\in P(S)\setminus\{0\}$).
 The relationship between the projection graph $\Gamma(S)$ and the Graham--Houghton graph $\Delta(S)$ will be explained in Section~\ref{sec_GHGraphs}.
 By Lemma~\ref{lem_projections}, the edges of $\Gamma(S)$ are in one-one correspondence with the nonzero idempotents of $S$.

 \begin{definition}[Balanced subgraph] We say a subgraph $H$ of a digraph $G$ is \emph{balanced} if $V(H)=V(G)$ and the in- and out-degree of each vertex of $H$ is equal to $1$. \end{definition}

 So a balanced subgraph partitions the digraph into disjoint directed cycles, which may contain one, two, or more vertices.
 Note that this generalises the notion of disjoint cycle decompositions of permutations.
 For example, if we begin with the complete directed graph ${KD}_n$ (the digraph with $n$ vertices, a loop at each vertex, and one arc in each direction between every pair of distinct vertices), then there is a natural correspondence between balanced subgraphs of ${KD}_n$ and elements of the symmetric group $\S_n$, given by the obvious translation between balanced subgraphs and the elements of $\S_n$ written as products of disjoint cycles.
 Thus, balanced subgraphs may be thought of as \emph{permutation subgraphs}: subgraphs that involve all the vertices of the graph, and whose edges induce a permutation of the vertex set of the digraph.
 The set of all permutations arising from the balanced subgraphs of a directed graph is in general not a group.